 Indian Tribal Governments

-This rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments, because it will not have a substantial direct effect on one or more Indian tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
+This rule does not have tribal implications under Executive Order 13175, Consultation and Coordination with Indian Tribal Governments, because it will not have a substantial direct effect on one or more Indian Start Printed Page 44960tribes, on the relationship between the Federal Government and Indian tribes, or on the distribution of power and responsibilities between the Federal Government and Indian tribes.
 We did not receive any comments regarding Indian Tribal governments.

 We have analyzed this rule under Executive Order 13211, Actions Concerning Regulations That Significantly Affect Energy Supply, Distribution, or Use.
 We have determined that it is not a “significant energy action” under that order.
 Although it is a “significant regulatory action” under Executive Order 12866, it is not likely to have a significant adverse effect on the supply, distribution, or use of energy.
 It has not been designated by the Administrator of the Office of Information and Regulatory Affairs as a significant energy action.
 Therefore, it does not require a Statement of Energy Effects under Executive Order 13211.
 We did not receive any comments regarding energy effects.

 The Coast Guard considered the environmental impact of this rule and concluded that preparation of a PEA is necessary and is available in the public docket for this rule.
 The PEA and Finding of No Significant Impact (FONSI) have been completed and are available in the public docket for inspection.
 We received nine comments regarding the environment.

 Two commenters expressed concern regarding limitations on ballasting in areas near coral reefs, dredging operations, tidal flushing, darkness, and sediment, stating that these types of areas are where their barges load and discharge.
 One of these commenters also added his concern that his company will not be able to comply with the BWM options.